-- 1. The course illustrates that the students think and analyze the spatial planning attributes from the social and economic perspective. - 2.
-This subject facilitates graduates towards sensitize about society and environment. - 3.
+- 1. The course illustrates that the students think and analyze the spatial planning attributes from the social and economic perspective. - This subject facilitates graduates towards sensitize about society and environment. - 3.
 Teaches the importance of socio cultural profile in building up communities - 4.
 Earn knowledge in urban economics and its aspect - 5.
-Types of societies and its significances in economic growth - 6.
-They learn about sociological theories in the community development
+Types of societies and its significances in economic growth - They learn about sociological theories in the community development

-UNIT I SOCIOLOGY CONCEPTS AND SOCIO-SPATIAL ASPECTS
+UNIT - 1 SOCIOLOGY CONCEPTS AND SOCIO-SPATIAL ASPECTS

 Introduction to the sociological concepts of Marx, Talcot, Parsons, Weber, Durkheim, Riesman, Jacobs.
-Socio - spatial structures and Institutions related to urban and rural communities - Human and urban geography of urban areas - Human interaction and spatial form of cites- Ecological processes and socio-spatial structures in Indian Cities.
+Socio-cultural profile of Indian society and urban transformation; - Socio - spatial structures and Institutions related to urban and rural communities - Human and urban geography of urban areas - Human interaction and spatial form of cites- Ecological processes and socio-spatial structures in Indian Cities.